ARTICLES

 Press-Molding Hundreds of Leaf Sprigs

-After the completion of original sprig models and the plaster molds, she press-molds hundreds of leaf sprigs in porcelain and carefully and patiently carves the finer details.
+After completing the original sprig models and plaster molds, she press-molds hundreds of leaf sprigs in porcelain and carefully and patiently carves the finer details.
 She then applies the porcelain leaves in layers onto a form thrown on a potter’s wheel.
-Hitomi Hosono applies the leaves so densely that the underlying shape is entirely hidden, like the multitude of green leaves which obscure the branches of a tree.
+Hitomi Hosono applies the leaves so densely that the underlying shape is entirely hidden, like the multitude of green leaves that obscure the branches of a tree.

 Enveloping Practical Shapes in Natural Forms